agmoss/klearlink/docs/api-docs/API.md

 - `201 Created`: consumer credit record successfully created.

 :::info
-The Clearsync Data ETL interface automatically populates new consumer credit records from your system into Clearlinc, effectively eliminating the need to submit your records via API.
+The Klearsync Data ETL interface automatically populates new consumer credit records from your system into Klearlink, effectively eliminating the need to submit your records via API.

 :::